-Sperm storage or sperm cryopreservation or sperm banking are all terms used to define the rapidly growing use of male fertility preservation.
-Sperm is collected, typically through masturbation, and frozen in cryovials or straws then stored in liquid nitrogen-filled tanks.
-This has proven to be an extremely effective means of preserving sperm, and when combined with the appropriate storage and shipping protocols, no one knows for how long the sperm can be preserved.
-However, twins were recently born from 40 year old cryopreserved sperm, shattering the previous record of 28 years.
+Sperm storage, sperm cryopreservation, or sperm banking are all terms used to define the rapidly growing use of male fertility preservation.
+Sperm is collected via a variety of methods, and frozen in cryovials or straws then stored in liquid nitrogen-filled tanks (cryopreservation).
+This has proven to be an extremely effective means of preserving sperm, and when combined with the appropriate storage and shipping protocols sperm can be preserved indefinitely.
+Even 40 year old cryopreserved sperm was recently used to conceive – shattering the previous record of 28 year cryopreserved sperm.

 By far the largest group of sperm storage users are male cancer patients.
 Due to the high cure rates for many types of cancer, oncology professionals are more frequently directing patients to male fertility preservation options prior to cancer treatments that could leave them infertile.

 Many of ReproTech’s clients have chosen sperm cryopreservation as a proactive measure for a variety of life events or careers that could leave them infertile.
 This is the best step a man can take to, come what may, preserve possibility of conceiving a biological child with their spouse or partner in the future.

 Since 1990, ReproTech, Ltd. has been the leader in long-term storage of cryopreserved human reproductive tissues.
 It is all we do.